RAS598-2025-S-Team03/RAS598-2025-S-Team03.github.io/docs/index.md

 - **Data Consistency Checks**: Confirming consistent readings under controlled conditions.
 - **Latency Measurement**: Quantifying processing delays for time-sensitive applications.

-These tests will be conducted in both controlled indoor environments and field trials, allowing us to observe how sensor data influences the system's stability, localization accuracy, and obstacle detection capabilities in diverse settings.
+These tests will be conducted in controlled indoor environments and field trials, allowing us to observe how sensor data influences the system's stability, localization accuracy, and obstacle detection capabilities in diverse settings.

-#### How will you use sensors in your final demonstration?

 In the final demonstration, real-time integration of sensor data will be paramount.
 Each sensor will play a specific role in enabling autonomous operation:

 - **IMU**: Provides orientation control with 6-DoF motion tracking at 200Hz.
 - **Barometer**: Maintains precise altitude control through atmospheric pressure monitoring.